-Universal Design for Learning (UDL) is a framework for teaching, learning, and developing curricular materials that considers the diverse learning styles of ALL students.
+Universal Design for Learning (UDL) is a framework for teaching, learning, and developing curricular materials that consider the diverse learning styles of ALL students.
 It is a way to challenge assumptions made about learning and teaching to support accessibility and engagement within the classroom.
-UDL removes barriers in the curriculum, provides the supports and challenges needed, and promotes high expectations for ALL students.
+UDL removes barriers, provides the supports and challenges needed and promotes high expectations for ALL.

 UDL promotes the learning needs of all learners by considering from the beginning of the lesson planning procedure:

 - The variability of each student

 - The elimination of barriers through the UDL framework developed by CAST (shown below)

 Universal Design for Learning is built on years of research in learning sciences and is focused on three networks of the brain: Affective Networks (Engagement), Recognition Networks (Representation) and Strategic Networks (Action & Expression)

 For more information on the UDL guidelines please visit http://udlguidelines.cast.org